Fumarate reductase (NADH)

-Thus, the two substrates of this enzyme are succinate and NAD^{+}, whereas its three products are fumarate, NADH, and H^{+}.
+The three substrates of this enzyme are fumaric acid, reduced nicotinamide adenine dinucleotide (NADH), and a proton.
+Its products are succinic acid and oxidised NAD^{+}.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is succinate:NAD+ oxidoreductase.
 Other names in common use include NADH-fumarate reductase, NADH-dependent fumarate reductase, and fumarate reductase (NADH).